 Read a classroom or school prayer.

-Integrate a concern for the global poor and disadvantaged into the prayer.
-Alternatively write a class prayer concerning the global poor.
+Integrate a concern for people experiencing poverty around the world, into the prayer.
+Alternatively write a new class prayer concerning people experiencing poverty around the world.

-Students could also set themselves a personal challenge ‘How will I live and act out love and compassion?’ and track their progress and reflection in a video journal using the app Videolicious or blog using the online tool such as Wordpress.
+Students could also set themselves a personal challenge ‘How will I live and act out love and compassion?’ and track their progress and reflection in a video journal or blog.

 ↑ Back to top